Neme-sys-IO/DiscordGuild-StaffMode/README.md

 ## Important Note

-Make sure to use this code responsibly and only grant access to the Discord Staff Guild to authorized users.
+Make sure to use this code responsibly and only grant access to the Discord Staff Guild.
 Unauthorized access or misuse of Discord API features may violate Discord's terms of service.

 ## Code